 ANSWERING YOUR QUESTIONS

-ASHEVILLE PERSONAL INJURY LAW
+NORTH CAROLINA PERSONAL INJURY LAW

 “I’m leaving a 5-star review for Lakota Denton and his excellent team because of their utmost care and compassion.
 I came to them drowning in the turbid waters of despondent lawyers and sketchy doctors, and they put me on a plan to physical recovery, while they recovered my case.
 Lakota is a lawyer with keen awareness, dignity, and most importantly, heart.
 Thank you, Lakota.” – Ganesh Braymiller

 “Excellent in every way.
 Lakota is easily the best lawyer I have ever worked with.
 Effective, efficient, honest, compassionate, friendly and fair.
 Hiring a lawyer can be stressful, but Lakota transforms that stress into confidence.
 And that confidence is then justified by the results he gets.
 Thanks for your help Lakota!” – Stephen Barnard

 “I couldn’t be happier with the job Lakota Denton and his awesome staff did for me after I had my accident.
 They all really cared about my outcome and stayed in touch every step of the way.
 I can’t recommend him enough!!
 5 stars all the way.
 Thank you!” – Peter Estrada

 “In an accident?
 Need Help?
 This is your turn-key, set-it-and-forget-it solution!
 Lakota and Jenny are two of the best friends you will meet in Asheville!
 If anything can go sideways, be atypical or oddball… it seems like it will happen to me.
 True to form, several legal obstacles cropped up, even though I was not at fault in the accident.” – Christopher McGrath